 Generally speaking, a dividend yield between 4 and 6 percent is considered very good.

 Stock investor returns are comprised of two parts: dividends and capital appreciation.
 Dividend is the amount of cash an investor receives; capital appreciation is change in stock price.
 A stock price can change a lot more than the amount of dividend.
-For example, a stock investor may receive a 5-percent dividend, but the stock price will decline 30 percent, so his total return would be negative 25 percent.
-Under these circumstances, it does not matter much whether the dividend yield is 5 or 6 percent, or whether it is good when the investor ends up losing over 20 percent overall.
+For example, a stock investor may receive a 5 percent dividend, but if the stock price declines 30 percent, his total return would be negative 25 percent.
+Under these circumstances, it does not matter much whether the dividend yield is 5 or 6 percent, or whether it is "good" -- the bottom line is that the investor ends up losing over 20 percent overall.

 A dividend can be reduced, suspended or omitted at any time.
 Dividend yield is calculated by dividing the sum of the past four quarterly dividends by the current stock price.
 An investor who buys a stock because of its current dividend yield may not get the same amount of dividend going forward, so his actual yield may be different.
 It is much more important to know whether the dividend is secure and will be paid in the future than just the current dividend yield.

 Assessing Dividend Growth

 Some companies, like utilities or real estate investment trusts, have a history of increasing dividends over time.
 The current dividend yield may be low, 2 percent for example, but if the dividend is increased annually by more than the rate of inflation, the investor receives a rising income stream which is more valuable than the current dividend yield because it protects him against inflation.
 A growing dividend makes a stock more valuable to investors and may push up the stock price.